It PAYS to shop around.

 But I’m here to help!

-I’m a VERICO Mortgage Advisor and I’m an independent, unbiased, expert, here to help you move into a home you love.
+I’m a VERICO Mortgage Advisor and I’m an independent, unbiased, expert, here to help you get the mortgage financing you need.

 I have access to mortgage products from over forty lenders at my fingertips and I work with you to determine the best product that will fit your immediate financial needs and future goals.